OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 Chemical Systems
 ----------------

-In order to define the input systems to a Protocol, so as the end states of an alchemical transformation, we need an object model to represent their chemical composition.
+In order to define the input systems to a Protocol, which correspond as the end states of an alchemical transformation, we need an object model to represent their chemical composition.
 In ``openfe`` a :class:`.ChemicalSystem` is used to capture this information, and represents the chemical models that are present in each end state.